psabhyan/DevOps_Pipeline/README.md

 We have submitted our deliverable documents on a separate branch  [MileStone_2_BuildTestAnalysis](https://github.ncsu.edu/smsejwan/Devops_Project/tree/Milestone_2_BuildTestAnalysis)

 We have submitted our deliverable documents on a separate branch [Milestone_3_Deployment](https://github.ncsu.edu/smsejwan/Devops_Project/tree/Milestone_3_DEPLOYMENT)

+We have submitted our deliverable documents on a separate branch [Milestone_4](https://github.ncsu.edu/smsejwan/Devops_Project/tree/Milestone_4)